JacquesLucke/animation_nodes_manual/docs/dev_guide/node_development/part_1.rst

         target.location = source.location + offset

 This node is already fully functional now.
-We will continue to work on this node in the next part.
-Here is all the code for this node again:
+Below is all the code for this node again.
+To test it you have to restart Blender.
+If you you used the Complete Setup described at the top you also have to run ``python setup.py`` in order to recompile the code and copy it over to Blenders addon directory.
+Otherwise restarting Blender is enouph.

 .. code-block:: python
     :linenos: